kebman/norse_text_analytics/README.md

 # Norse Text Analytics
-Some programmatic analytics for Old Norse texts.
+Some programmatic treatent of Old Norse texts.
+Just a hobby project.
+Perhaps it may also be of use to others.